FluxML/Metalhead.jl/docs/dev-guide/contributing.md

 To add a new model architecture to Metalhead.jl, you can [open a PR](https://github.com/FluxML/Metalhead.jl/pulls).
 Keep in mind a few guiding principles for how this package is designed:

 - reuse layers from Flux as much as possible (e.g. use `Parallel` before defining a `Bottleneck` struct)
-- adhere as closely as possible to a reference such as a published paper (i.e. the structure of your model should be intuitive based on the paper)
+- adhere as closely as possible to a reference such as a published paper (i.e. the structure of your model should follow intuitively from the paper)
-- use generic functional builders (e.g. [`resnet`](#) is the core function that build "ResNet-like" models based on the principles in the paper)
+- use generic functional builders (e.g. [`resnet`](#) is the core function that builds "ResNet-like" models)
 - use multiple dispatch to add convenience constructors that wrap your functional builder

 When in doubt, just open a PR!
 We are more than happy to help review your code to help it align with the rest of the library.
 After adding a model, you might consider adding some pre-trained weights (see below).